bgvacc/trainingdocs/docs/index.rst

 VATSIM Bulgaria ATC Training Documents
 ==================

-Welcome to training.bgvacc.org, the home for ATC training resources in VATSIM Bulgaria and ROmania.
+Welcome to training.bgvacc.org, the home for ATC training resources in VATSIM Bulgaria and Rоmania.

 .. warning:: This document is (probably) protected by international law (in most countries)